Prince-Derrek/Car-Rental-Management-System/README.md

 ### Test Accounts

 Register new users via the UI.
-Use the **backend console output** to find the email confirmation link during development.
+Use the **browser console output** to find the email confirmation link during development.

 | Role      | Email Example       | Password   | Access Level                                               |
 | :-------- | :------------------ | :--------- | :--------------------------------------------------------- |